 "We are returning to an edge-intelligence distributed computing model that's absolutely thematic with the trends in computing moving from centralized out to distributed."

 “We are absolutely going to return to a peer-to-peer computing model where the edge devices connect together creating a network of end point devices not unlike what we sort of saw in the original distributed computing model.”

 Good stuff.
 I'd add that we also need maximized individual agency at those distributed "end points," which should really be "start points."

 [A newer version of this post is in Medium at http://bit.ly/trvtsg.]

 In The New York Times' In New Jersey, Only a Few Media Watchdogs Are Left, David Chen writes, "The Star-Ledger, which almost halved its newsroom eight years ago, has mutated into a digital media company requiring most reporters to reach an ever-increasing quota of page views as part of their compensation."

 That quota is to attract adtech placements.

 Adtech is called advertising and looks like advertising, but it's a different breed.
 That breed is direct marketing, a cousin of spam descended from what we still call junk mail.

-Like junk mail, adtech is data driven, wants to get personal, finds success in tiny-percentage responses, and excuses massive negative externalities, such as wanton and unwelcome surveillance, annoying the shit out of people and filling the world with crap.
+Like junk mail, adtech is driven by data, intrusively personal, looking for success in tiny-percentage responses, and oblivious to massive negative externalities, such as wanton and unwelcome surveillance and filling the world with crap.